 — The Write Edition (@thewriteedition) June 7, 2019

 That’s what I said I would do on Day 1.
-It’s Day 10 by the way.
-Which is like 10 blogging months.
+It’s Day 10, by the way, which is like 10 blogging months.
 Much respect to anyone taking up this challenge.
-I have pulled all-nighters just to secure time to write and post within schedule.
+I have pulled all-nighters to secure time to write and post within schedule.